-Many patients are frightened of losing vision or going blind when they are told they have age-related macular degeneration (AMD).
-Fortunately, most patients with AMD can keep good vision for their entire lives, and even those who lose their central vision almost always maintain their side, or “peripheral” vision.
+Many people are frightened of losing vision or going blind when they are told they have macular degeneration.
+Fortunately, most patients with macular degeneration can keep good vision for their entire lives, and even those who lose their central vision almost always maintain their side, or “peripheral” vision.

 Spots in the Retina

-Modifications to your lifestyle can also reduce your risk of AMD progression.
-If you have any form of AMD, you will be advised to eat lots of fruits and vegetables, and fatty fish (salmon, tuna, sardines, or mackerel twice a week).
+Modifications to your lifestyle can also reduce your risk of macular degeneration progression.
+If you have any form of macular degeneration, you will be advised to eat lots of fruits and vegetables, and fatty fish (salmon, tuna, sardines, or mackerel twice a week).
 Smoking is a major risk factor, so smoking cessation is critical.
 Evidence also suggests that excessive simple sugars or red meat are also risk factors.
 Sunglasses are advisable when out in bright light.

-If you have early AMD, it may progress to advanced AMD.
+If you have early macular degeneration, it may progress to advanced stages.
 It’s important to detect this change, if it occurs, because early treatment can be helpful.
-You should see an ophthalmologist at least once a year and should check your vision at home with a graph called an “Amsler” grid.
+You should see an ophthalmologist at least once a year and should check your vision at home with a graph called an Amsler grid.
 Check each eye independently by closing one eye and looking at the dot in the center of the grid while wearing your reading glasses.
 If you see any missing or wavy lines on the graph that are worse than before, call your ophthalmologist.

-If your AMD progresses to advanced “wet” AMD, it will mean that new, leaky blood vessels have grown into your retina, and are damaging your vision.
-These vessels can be halted by injections of “anti-VEGF” medicines (Eylea, Lucentis, or Avastin) into the eye every month or two.
+If your macular degeneration progresses to advanced “wet” macular degeneration, it means that new, leaky blood vessels have grown into your retina and are damaging your vision.
+These vessels can be halted by injections of “anti-VEGF” medicines (Beovu®, Eylea®, Lucentis®, Avastin®, or Vabysmo®) into the eye every month or two.
 Your ophthalmologist will determine the required frequency by monitoring your progress with exams and retinal photographs.
-These injections may improve your vision, and are very likely to help prevent you from losing more central vision.
+These injections may improve your vision and are very likely to help prevent you from losing more central vision.
 Researchers are exploring longer-lasting treatments.

-If your AMD progresses to the advanced “dry” form called “geographic atrophy,” which involves the slow, progressive wasting away and death of cells of the central retina (atrophy) with expansion of a central blind spot, then you may qualify to enroll in a clinical trial.
+If your macular degeneration progresses to the advanced “dry” form called geographic atrophy, which involves the slow, progressive wasting away and death of cells (atrophy) of the central retina with expansion of a central blind spot, then you may qualify to enroll in a clinical trial.
 There are currently no proven treatments for geographic atrophy, but several types of oral or injected drugs are being tested.

 Low Vision Specialists